 This version contains cheddar cheese, seasonings, and some beer.
 For the beer, go for one light on hops and not too bitter.
 A Belgian saison or German bock are both excellent choices.
 Or use a basic American lager beer, such as Allagash White or Dogfish's Namaste.
-A bitter or hoppy beer will overwhelm the mellow cheese flavor.
+Avoid a bitter or hoppy beer; it could overwhelm the mellow cheese flavor.

 - 1 clove garlic